 Little Molise is wedged between the Apennines and the Adriatic.
 Webbed by tratturi, the ancient, seasonal trails used to move livestock between the pastures of Abruzzo and Puglia, the least visited region of Italy has a timeless feel.
 Traditions and handicrafts that have elsewhere died are alive and well in Molise.

 The people are as friendly as you'll find in Italy.
 Perhaps their isolation makes them eager for interaction--as the passing shepherds were always a source of news and tidings from the outside.

-While much of ancient Italy presented through excavations and museum displays for tourists concerns historic Roman and Etruscan habitation areas, workshops and artifacts, Isernia hosts the largest prehistoric areas in Europe.
+While much of ancient Italy presented through excavations and museum displays for tourists feature historic Roman and Etruscan habitation areas, workshops and artifacts, Isernia hosts the largest prehistoric areas in Europe.
 You can learn all about it in Isernia's National Museum of Paleontology and Archaeology, located in the former Cloister of Santa Maria delle Monache.

-There are two provinces that make up the Molise, Campobasso, which is also the region's capital, and Isernia.
+There are two provinces that make up the Molise: Campobasso, which is also the region's capital, and Isernia.